I love when a good thing comes together, don’t you?

 Here it is in our bedroom:

-I had everything except the paint pens so my cost was $12.00!
+I had everything except the paint pens so my cost was only $12.00!

 But if you were to spend money on this without having any supplies:

-white spray paint– 99 cents at Home Depot
+White spray – 99 cents at Home Depot (that is where I got mine)

-Thank you to my dear friend Rebecca for helping me out.
+Thank you so much to my dear friend Rebecca for helping me create an amazing art piece made from words of love.